Lucas3oo/cloudformation-gradle-plugin/README.md

 ## How the PrintEnviromentParametersTask works
 This task is mostly interested in order to debug a complex setup.
 It will take a map of parameters and resolve all the values and then print those on the console.
+Here the map of parameters is read from a Java properties file.

 ```groovy
 task printEnv(type: se.solrike.cloudformation.PrintEnviromentParametersTask) {